Noise Levels in Upper Rattlesnake, Missoula, MT | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Upper Rattlesnake

 Average noise levels for Upper Rattlesnake residents, grouped by direction from the center of Upper Rattlesnake.
-Central Upper Rattlesnake carries the highest population-weighted average; Eastern Upper Rattlesnake carries the lowest.
-Just 9% of residents in Eastern Upper Rattlesnake live in blocks above the EPA's 55 dBA threshold, a third of the share in Central Upper Rattlesnake.
+The highest population-weighted average is in southeastern Upper Rattlesnake; the lowest is in northern Upper Rattlesnake, where just 9% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Quiet office to normal conversation